-The City of Tupelo strives to make determinations on religious accommodation requests expeditiously and will inform the individual once a determination has been made.
+The City of Tupelo strives to make determinations on religious accommodation requests expeditiously, and will inform the individual once a determination has been made.
 Any questions about an accommodation request made should be directed to the Human Resources Department.

-City of Tupelo Employee Handbook Policy# 110
+City of Tupelo Employee Handbook Policy# 111

 Section 1 Employment Effective Date: 1/1/19

-Error!
-Not a valid result for table.
-Supersedes:
+111 Religious Accommodation Supersedes: